-Amazon’s cloud onslaught puts every enterprise hardware company under pressure.
-And make no mistake, Amazon Web Services is the only brand that really matters in this context – the company dominates the market.
+Amazon's cloud computing onslaught puts every enterprise hardware company under pressure.
+Make no mistake, Amazon is the brand that matters in this context — the company dominates the cloud market.

-It’s not that attractive.
-In effect it means dropping a dying business with uncertain but solid margins, for a growing business with lower, but equally uncertain margins.
+As an option it's not that attractive although it is the least worse option.
+It means dropping or deprioritising a dying business with uncertain margins, for a growing business with lower, but equally uncertain margins.

-Amazon is so strong it leaves little room for these companies to move from shifting kit to selling their own cloud services.
-Its practice of continually ratcheting down prices as it squeezes out greater efficiencies should also sound alarm bells.
+Amazon is so strong, it leaves little room for these companies to move from shifting kit to selling their own cloud services.
+The company's practice of continually ratcheting down prices as it squeezes out ever greater efficiencies should also sound alarm bells.

 There is no upside for the old school hardware giants.
 Servers are now a commodity.
 If you think the big hardware brands can re-orientate to selling commodity servers based on Intel chips, think again, that market is already dominated by unbranded hardware.
 Many data centre companies build their own servers from scratch.